-- Immediately after boot, RUGGEDCOM ROS will start to generate a unique SSL certificate and SSH key pair, and save each one to its corresponding flash file.
-This process may take several minutes to complete.
+- On first boot, RUGGEDCOM ROS will start the SSH and SSL services using the default keys. - Immediately after boot, RUGGEDCOM ROS will start to generate a unique SSL certificate and SSH key pair, and save each one to its corresponding flash file.
 As each one is created, the corresponding service is immediately restarted with the new keys. - At any time during the key generation process, custom keys can be uploaded.
 The custom keys will take precedence over both the default and auto-generated keys. - On subsequent boot, if there is a valid ssl.crt file, the default certificate will not be used for SSL.
 If there is a valid ssh.keys file, the default SSH key will not be used. - At any time, new keys may be uploaded or generated by RUGGEDCOM ROS using the sslkeygen or sshkeygen CLI commands.